-CalSTRS does not provide health or dental insurance coverage for members.
+We do not provide health or dental insurance coverage for members.
 Your health insurance premiums may be partially or fully paid by your school district after retirement, depending on your collective bargaining agreement.
-If your school district does not support health benefits during retirement, state law requires them to offer retiring CaISTRS members the option to continue their medical and dental insurance at their own cost.
+If your school district does not support health benefits during retirement, state law requires they offer retiring CalSTRS members the option to continue their medical and dental insurance at their own cost.
 Benefits vary among school districts.